 1. Professional training and certification program for students (for all enrollment).
 Online, considering the following contents, each consisting of 40 hours of professional training with a focus on innovative entrepreneurship and leadership (studying two per year):

 Step by step: turn your idea into a Winning Product.

 Be the entrepreneur for your own life: Decide NOW!

 Create and Innovate, to differentiate yourself and win!

-Alignment and synchrony: key aspects for entrepreneurial success.
+Alignment and synchrony: key aspects of entrepreneurial success.

-The contents of the previous point online, plus technical and specialized topics in entrepreneurship, technological innovation and integral leadership, in person.
+The previous online courses, plus technical and specialized topics in entrepreneurship, technological innovation, and integral leadership.

 3. Provide an option to perform professional internships for students.

-4. Generate linkage and research projects for teachers.
+4. Generate strategic linkage and research projects for teachers.

 5. Implement a comprehensive strategy to promote innovative entrepreneurship.

 6. Build and implement a marketing and positioning campaign.